 The pool with a deep end will require additional depth and tiling.
 Your budget will have to be factored into your decision-making process.

-What you are planning to use the pool for cannot be an afterthought.
+What you plan to use the pool for cannot be an afterthought.
 For instance, if you have a kid who is a keen swimmer looking to train for competitions, there is a clear case for getting a sports pool.

 The same case can be made if you have a child whose safety may depend on their ability to stand up straight in the pool.

-- Create a list of all of the activities that you can envision yourself using your pool for.
+- Create a list of all the activities you can envision yourself using your pool for.

-- Next to each activity write down whether a sports pool or traditional deep end pool is better.
+- Next to each activity, write down whether a sports pool or a traditional deep-end pool is better.

 - Tally up and see which pool has a higher score.

-Using a sports pool for diving can be quite dangerous.
-The lack of depth means that the diver zooms towards the base of the pool at incredible speed.
+Using a sports pool for diving can be pretty dangerous.
+The lack of depth means that the diver zooms toward the pool’s base at incredible speed.

-If you are concerned about diving accidents related to depth, a traditional deep-end pool is a safer bet.
+If you are concerned about depth-related diving accidents, a traditional deep-end pool is a safer bet.

-Unfortunately, pools are not the most versatile things around.
+Unfortunately, pools are not the most versatile thing around.
 Once you build it, you have to stick with it.

-The pool that you build today for your toddler may no longer be ideal for them a few years later.
-This can also be said for the events that you use the pool for.
+The pool you build today for your toddler may no longer be ideal for them a few years later.
+This can also be said for the events you use the pool for.

-For instance, a sports pool may be ideal for doing playing certain ball games as it allows all users a level playing field.
-If you decided to do coin diving, it may no longer be adequate.
+For instance, a sports pool may be ideal for playing certain ball games as it allows all users a level playing field.
+If you decide to do coin diving, it may no longer be adequate.

-Based on two pools with the same dimensions, you could argue that the sports pool gives you equal depth all the way through.
+Based on two pools with the exact dimensions, you could argue that the sports pool gives you equal depth all the way through.
 This can be desirable.